Veterinary Services Market – By Type, By Service, By Animal Type – Global Forecast, 2024 – 2032

 Veterinary Services Market

-The rising implementation of digital solutions in veterinary services industry is allowing veterinarians to efficiently offer quality care to different types of animals.
+Also, the rising implementation of digital solutions in the veterinary services industry is allowing veterinarians to efficiently offer quality care to different types of animals.
 Digital transformation of a veterinary facility enables smooth access to patient records as well as efficient care.
 For instance, technological advancements allow veterinarians to perform imaging tests, upload the images on cloud and share with any pathology lab globally.
-Digitalization of clinical treatments also enhances the overall quality of the veterinary imaging services.
+Digitalization of clinical treatments also enhances the overall quality of the veterinary imaging services, thereby enhancing market growth.

 Veterinary services involve treatment of diseased animals, periodic healthcare monitoring, animal neutering, preventive services, diagnostic and dental services for pets, pet vaccination, artificial insemination, and animal health protection, among other services.
-Veterinary services also include surgeries and pet consulting services the health & wellbeing of companion and farm animals.
+These services also include surgeries and pet consulting services for the health and wellbeing of companion and farm animals.

-According to American Pet Products Association (APPA), in 2021, about 70% of U.S. households have minimum one pet.
-The U.S. has witnessed an increased overall and per capita spending on pet care in past few decades.
-According to The North American Pet Health Insurance Association (NAPHIA) The U.S. pet insurance market witnessed a rise and had more than $1.99 billion in gross written premiums in 2020.
-The pet insurance enables the pet owners to efficiently spend quality care services for their pets and provide them with optimal treatment options, minimising the out-of-pocket expenses.
+• According to American Pet Products Association (APPA), in 2021, about 70% of U.S. households have minimum one pet.
+Majority of pet owners consider their pet as a family member; hence they undertake numerous efforts to take proper care of their pets.
+This enables pet owners to efficiently spend on quality veterinary services for their pets and provide them with optimal treatment options, minimizing the out-of-pocket expenses.

 Veterinary Services Market Analysis